 The limited company Industrivärden was registered on February 21, 1944.
 The name, which means “industrial values,” was chosen to signify the major value in the industrial companies that were transferred to this company that was newly formed by Handelsbanken.
 In the years that have passed, operations have been successfully adapted to prevailing developments in the external business environment, and many changes have taken place.
 The ability to develop operations over time has enabled Industrivärden to deliver competitive returns and has laid a solid foundation for the future.

 Industrivärden is founded in 1944 by Handelsbanken to manage the shareholdings taken over by the bank during the economic crisis in the 1920s and ’30s.
-The equities portfolio consists of eight portfolio companies active primarily in forestry, power generation, textiles, steel and telecommunications, through Ericsson.
+The equities portfolio consists of eight companies active primarily in forestry, power generation, textiles, steel and telecommunications (through Ericsson).
 In 1945 the Company is listed on the stock exchange and its shares are distributed to Handelsbanken’s shareholders.

-In post-war Europe, demand for industrial products and input components rises sharply.
+Demand for industrial products and input components rises sharply in post war Europe.
 Against this background, Industrivärden strengthens its ownership positions in attractive portfolio companies and carries out new acquisitions in sectors such as forest products, gas and steel.
 SCA becomes a new portfolio company.

-Continued strong growth and extensive housing construction lead to investments in engineering and construction companies.
-Even though the five largest holdings account for most of the portfolio value, the equities portfolio becomes differentiated to include more than 60 portfolio companies and a number of wholly owned subsidiaries.
+Continued strong growth and extensive residential construction lead to investments in engineering and construction companies.
+Even though the five largest holdings account for most of the portfolio value, the equities portfolio becomes differentiated to include holdings in more than 60 companies and a number of wholly owned subsidiaries.

 Falling productivity and growing international competition put demands on structural measures and stronger competitiveness.
 Industrivärden formulates a clear investment strategy with the ambition to exercise its ownership in a more structured way.
 Numerous, large structural and equity deals are carried out.
 The Company begins to build up a holding in Handelsbanken.

-The model for active ownership is developed, and in pace with this the equities portfolio is sharply concentrated at the same time that the unlisted holdings are gathered into a wholly owned industrial and real estate business
+The active ownership model is developed, and in pace with this the equities portfolio is strongly concentrated at the same time that the unlisted holdings are gathered into a wholly owned industrial and real estate business.

 Consolidation of the wholly owned businesses continues, culminating in the formation of the industrial company Inductus, the industrial trading company Indutrade, and the property company Fundament.
-The equities portfolio is changed with the divestment of the holdings in PLM and AGA, new purchases are made in SSAB and Sandvik, and the holding in Skanska is doubled.
+The equities portfolio is changed with the divestment of the holdings in PLM and AGA, new purchases are made in Sandvik, and other, and the holding in Skanska is doubled.